Extra structure on the cohomology of configuration spaces of closed orientable surfaces: Introduction

-furthermore this isomorphisms holds for all closed oriented manifolds, see \cite[Theorem 2]{FT05}.
-There exist an isomorphism $\gr^W_{\bigcdot} H^\bigcdot (\Uconf{n}(X)) \simeq H^\bigcdot (\Uconf{n}(X))$ both as algebras and as mixed Hodge structures, but in the case of Riemann surfaces $X=\Sigma_g$, may not be a map of representations of the mapping class group.
+Furthermore, this isomorphism holds for all closed oriented manifolds, see \cite{FT05}*{Theorem 2}.
+There exists an isomorphism $\gr^W_{\bigcdot} H^\bigcdot (\Uconf{n}(X)) \simeq H^\bigcdot (\Uconf{n}(X))$ both as algebras and as mixed Hodge structures, but in the case of Riemann surfaces $X=\Sigma_g$, this is not compatible with the action of the mapping class group.

-Félix and Tanré \cite{FT05} presented the differential graded algebra $E_1^{\bigcdot,\bigcdot}(X,n)^{\SG_n}$ as a bigraded vector space $C_n$ with a differential $\dd$ and a complicate multiplication law $\bigcdot$ that depends only on the cap product $\smile$ of $H^\bigcdot (X)$.
+Félix and Tanré \cite{FT05} presented the differential graded algebra $E_1^{\bigcdot,\bigcdot}(X,n)^{\SG_n}$ as a bigraded vector space $C_n$ with a differential $\dd$ and a complex multiplication law $\bigcdot$ that depends only on the cup product $\smile$ of $H^\bigcdot (X)$.
 See \cite{FT05} for the definition in the general case or see \Cref{def:Cn} for the case $X=\Sigma_g$.